 - Attending meetings and/or during telephone calls to us;

 - Corresponding with us by email, in which case we may retain the content of your email messages together with your email address and our responses;

 - Supplying us with your personal information by signing up to receive a newsletter or to attend an event;

-- Supplying us with your personal information as part of the recruitment process;
+- Supplying us with your personal information as part of the recruitment or supplier engagement process;

 - Using our website, during which other personal data may be automatically collected, such as your IP address (please see section on cookies, below).

 We will not collect sensitive (special category) personal information from visitors to our website, clients or our employees, except where necessitated by the terms of our engagement.
 ‘Sensitive personal information’ includes information about racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic data, biometric data, data concerning health or data concerning a natural person’s sex life or sexual orientation.